substatica/radio-thermostat/README.md

 ## Radio Thermostat

 This is a web interface to fetch the state and issue commands directly to a Radio Thermostat.
-It is a work-in-progress and will need some dev work to function in production as CORS is a big issue here.
-Currently functions when run through the webpack dev server.
+It uses a minimal PHP backend to forward request to the thermostat.
+To install for production update config.php with the IP address of the thermostat and deploy the release zip files onto a PHP web server.

+paypal.me/substatica

 ## Configure

+For production update thermostat IP address here:

+### `config.php`

-Update thermostat IP address, and desired temperature units (FA/CE) here:
+For development update thermostat IP address here:

 ### `config.env`